onloc-app/onloc-deployment/README.md

 > - **Do not use the app as the only way to locate your devices.**

 ## Description
-Onloc is service that let's you track and locate your devices.
+Onloc is a service that allows you to track and locate your devices.
 This repository contains files and instructions to install and setup Onloc.

 > [!NOTE]
 > You can find the other repositories here: